Maui Scuba Diving Fish Guide

 Teardrop Butterflyfish

-These beautifully painted fish feature a black upside-down teardrop on their flanks and reach a maximum length of 7.9 inches (20 centimeters).
-Like other butterflyfish, they are monogamous and can be found in shallow reef flats, lagoons, and seaward reefs.
+These beautifully painted fish feature a black upside-down teardrop on their flanks!
+Teardrop Butterflyfish reach a maximum length of 7.9 inches (20 centimeters).
+Like other species of butterflyfish, they are monogamous.
+You can observe these fish in shallow coral reefs and lagoons.
 They feed on soft and hard corals, small crustaceans, and filamentous algae.

 Lau Hau